 Did you know that your roof accounts for 40% of your home’s visual exterior?
 That’s a lot to look at.
 It’s also a lot that keeps out the elements.
-This much is absolute fact: roofs take a beating during the winter!
+This much is for sure: roofs take quite a beating during the winter!

-Because of the abuse it takes, a durable roof is always a point of interest while purchasing a new roof.
-But when roof installation is complete, too many homeowners get complacent about maintaining and preserving its durability.
+A durable roof is always a point of interest while purchasing a new one, but when roof installation is complete, too many homeowners get complacent about maintaining and preserving it.

-During the winter, outdoor tasks are less likely to get done, while the intensity of the weather consistently grows.
-While the temperature starts dropping and snow begins falling, these are some helpful tips for keeping your roof in shape.
+During the winter, outdoor tasks are less likely to get done, while the intensity of the weather grows.
+When the temperature starts dropping and snow begins falling, here are some helpful tips for keeping your roof in shape.

 Most roofing companies will tell you that proper preparation in the fall will be your best preparation for winter.
 They aren’t wrong.
 Trees have no decency when it comes to shedding leaves and branches.
 They get everywhere.
 While cleaning them can be a nuisance, it’s more important than you think.
 Cleaning them off your roof and out of your gutters will ensure that they’re not a sopping underlayer once the snow falls.

 Elementary school science taught us that heat rises.
 During the winter, if heat from your home is rising and escaping through the roof due to poor insulation, snow on your roof will melt faster.
 This excessive melt causes not only roof leaks, but ice damming in your gutters, which can lead to further interior damage.
 Plus, don’t you want to keep your heat inside?
 You’ll have a warmer house and save on those energy bills!